 Upon receiving a Floor Request message from the associated floor participant, the floor control interface towards the MCPTT client in the floor control server:

+1. if the group has been regrouped, shall send a Floor Deny message to the associated floor participant.
+The Floor Deny message:

+a. shall include in the Reject Cause field the <Reject Cause> value cause #8 (Group regrouped);

+b. may include in the Reject Cause field an additional text string explaining the reason for rejecting the floor request in the <Reject Phrase> value; and

+c. shall delete all state machines and context for any calls related to this group and shall skip the remainder of the steps of this procedure;

-1. if the session is not a broadcast group call or if the session is a broadcast group call and the associated floor participant is the initiator of the broadcast group call, shall forward the Floor Request message to the floor control server arbitration logic;
+2. if the session is not a broadcast group call or if the session is a broadcast group call and the associated floor participant is the initiator of the broadcast group call, shall forward the Floor Request message to the floor control server arbitration logic;

 NOTE 1: The Floor Request message can contain a Floor Indicator field indicating that the floor request is an attempt to upgrade a group call to a broadcast group call.
 If the floor control arbitration logic accepts the floor request, the ongoing group call will be upgraded accordingly by the Floor Granted message and, for other participants, by the Floor Taken message.